-As a part of our COVID-19 response, Gillette launched the 'Gillette Barber Suraksha Program', to support the barber community get back on their feet.
-The program enabled them to restart their business while high standards of safety, health and hygiene.
-Gillette continues to groom the youth of India on key skills required to increase employability through its program 'Safalta Apni Mutthi Mein' which has reached more than 8000+ colleges and universities.
 We also reinvented our flagship CSR program P&G Shiksha and reached children remotely during this crisis.
 We connected with students via phone calls, SMSs, video calls and WhatsApp to continue and enhance their learning at home.

-While there are near-term challenges, the FMCG sector continues to be an important contributor to the economy.
+While there are near-term challenges, the FMCG sector continues to be an essential contributor to the economy.
 As the market recovers, we will continue to focus on driving balanced growth behind brand fundamentals, strength of the product portfolio and improved execution.